Using your inhaler

 Studies show that up to 9 out 10 people do not use their inhaler the right way[1].

-Who can check my inhaler technique?
+Who can check your inhaler technique?

 How to use my inhaler